 Just footsteps away from the Power & Light District is the Sprint Center, a sparkling wedding-band shaped entertainment and sports venue.
 Glance at its mirror-like glass façade and you’ll see a reflection of Kansas City’s past and present in turn-of-the-20th-century redbrick buildings juxtaposing gleaming stick-straight skyscrapers.

-Today's popular music scene jumps, jives and wails, but in the 1920s and ‘30s, blues-influenced Kansas City jazz was really hot.
-Back then, jazz aficionados had the pleasure of seeing musicians such as Count Basie and Charlie “Bird” Parker perform live.
-Known as one of the cradles of jazz due to its heavily influential style, Kansas City also is where the jam session was born.
-After performances, musicians couldn't put their instruments down and jammed into the wee hours.
+In the 1920s and ‘30s, jazz lovers had the pleasure of seeing blues-influenced musicians such as Count Basie and Charlie “Bird” Parker perform live.
+Kansas City also is where the jam session was born.
+After performances, musicians jammed into the wee hours.
 Kansas City's fluid, spontaneous style of jazz eventually gave birth to an improvisational style called bebop; city native and saxophonist Parker was instrumental in this transition.

 Other landmark fountains in Kansas City include the Henry Wollman Bloch Fountain outside Union Station and the splashing columns of water synchronized to music at nearby Crown Center Square.
 On the south end of Penn Valley Park stands the impressive Firefighter Fountain and Memorial, which pays tribute to fallen firefighters.
 Even Kauffman Stadium has a 322-foot-wide fountain with a waterfall that provides a show before games.
 Of course, after the Royals' 2015 World Series win, the baseball is the main attraction.

-But man cannot live by water alone.
 Roll down your car window as you drive around town, and inhale the mouthwatering fragrance of barbecue sauce.
-Follow your nose to any of the many local restaurants; residents brag that Kansas City has more barbecue places to eat per capita than any city in the country.
+Follow your nose to any of the many restaurants; residents brag that Kansas City has more barbecue places to eat per capita than any city in the country.
 You’ll see why so many call Kansas City the “Barbecue Capital of the World.”

 Kansas City, KS